encima/Crash-Catch/PITCHME.md

 #### Step One: Extract Your Video

-<p>Your CCTV box is likely a large black hunk of Chinese excellence.
-Navigate the menus and find that extracting is difficult.</p>
+<p>Your CCTV box is likely a large black hunk.
+Navigate the well-translated menus and find that extracting is difficult.</p>
 <p>Film it on your phone and realise that you are filming at 4K a video being output to 1024*768 monitor</p>
 <p>Navigate harder and see that you must first find the video name and then plug in a FAT USB.
 Do that and slap it into your PC with childish glee</p>